 - which numbers are in the column (8, 9, 2, 3, 1).

-Using the method of elimination, we find that in the intersection cell (marked with an orange frame) the only possible digit is a five.
-So we write the number 5 in the cell.
+If we use the method of elimination, we can see that in the intersection cell (marked with an orange frame), the only possible digit is a five.
+So we just write the number 5 in the cell.

-The "Last Free Cell", "Last Possible Number", and "Last Remaining Cell" methods are among the basic ways to solve Sudoku.
-Once you have mastered them, you can move on to more complicated ones.
+The "Last Free Cell", "Last Possible Number" and "Last Remaining Cell" methods are some of the most basic ways to solve Sudoku.
+Once you've got the hang of these, you can move on to the more complicated ones.